 Throughout the year, MCC sponsors a wide variety of cultural programs.
 Musicians, authors, speakers, poets and actors appear on campus to present examples of the diversity and richness within our culture.
-Programs include dinner theatres, poetry readings, and professional dance performances.
-For the most up-to-date event listings, visit the MCC web site at www.mcc.commnet.edu.
+Programs include Cultural Diversity Day, poetry readings, and professional dance performances.
+For the most up-to-date event listings, visit the MCC website at www.mcc. commnet.edu.